dan-leo/masters/thesis/v8/3_design.md

 It also comes from RLC and MAC reporting.

+**Throughput**: As throughput differs greatly between the four technologies, comparisons should rather be made in either the licensed (NB-IoT and GPRS) or unlicensed (Sigfox and LoRaWAN) spectrum categories.
+Applications that require huge amounts of data to be transmitted, such as real-time vehicle fleet monitoring, we recommend GPRS and NB-IoT as they are not duty cycle limited.
+The choice of GPRS or NB-IoT will be based on the battery life requirements of the IoT device, with NB-IoT having the advantage.
+In the case of extremely low-throughput applications, such as water meters, power meters, and weather stations, we recommend Sigfox, as it offers a scalable solution with no base station costs involved.
+Although it limits the 12 byte throughput per 24 h to 140 messages, this is more than the 20 messages offered by LoRaWAN SF12 (TTN).

+* As NB-IoT operates in the licensed spectrum, there are no throughput restrictions, other than the data-rate restriction.
+We measured the uplink and downlink data rates in different signal quality environments (distances from the gateway) by querying the modem.
+The measured downlink rate varied from 2250 to 14,193 bps.
+We could find no clear correlation between the downlink data rate and the signal quality environment.

+#### FOTA Upgrades

+GPRS and NB-IoT are able to offer FOTA upgrades to IoT devices, as Sigfox has limited bandwidth.
+This feature is supported by LoRaWAN, through the fragmentation of large payloads [22].

 ### Data Overhead

 Variation in data overhead can be measured using TX, and RX byte counters.

+* The module has a limited dynamic message queue size.
+For IoT applications, the message size should be of the order of tens of bytes.
+UDP socket commands limit their payload size to 512 bytes.
+* There is no indication when the UDP data has been sent.
+* Downlink data from the cloud server must also be 512 bytes or less, because otherwise the messages will be lost.
+* The module has an internal message buffer.
+If the module is unable to send the messages to the network before this buffer is full, because the application is queueing quicker than it can send them, then the UE device will return ERROR for the +NSOST/+NSOSTF commands.
+* If a message cannot be sent because of communication issues between the module and eNB, the module will attempt to send the message a second time.
+If this fails, the message will be dropped.
+As +NSOST/+NSOSTF messages are UDP, there is no indication the message has been dropped.
+* The UDP header is about 48-60 bytes in length, and so an application sending 100 bytes will actually send about 160 bytes.
+For devices in the extreme coverage class 2, this can be quite costly.
+* The UE device may later resume the RRC Connected state with that context, thus avoiding the AS setup and saving considerable signaling overhead for the transmission of infrequent small data packets.

 ## Estimations

 ### Telemetry Interval

 The recommended telemetry interval can be estimated for a subtest.

+* Telemetry interval periodicity.

 ### Battery longevity